 Maximum Contaminant Level Goal (MCLG) The level of contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the US EPA.
+MCLGs allow a margin of safety.

 Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants.